widzthedvloper/ruby_linter/README.md

 - cd ruby_linter
 - type ruby ./bin/main.rb  bad_ruby.rb or ruby ./bin/main.rb  good_ruby.rb to use the linter on those files in the repo or provide a path to your own ruby file.

+## Prerequisite for a better experience

+- gem 'bundler'
+- gem 'colorize'
+- you can search for those gem [here](https://rubygems.org/)

 ## RSPEC test

 - Type rspec in the root directory to test my methods.